ChicagoCpp/ChicagoCpp.github.io/README.md

 ## News

+7/26/2022:
+We are hosting a panel discussion to recognize our interns and some of the professionals in Chicago who help college students to make a successful transition to post-college careers.
+Check out the details, [here](events/2022-08) and RSVP now for [in-person](https://www.meetup.com/chicago-c-cpp-users-group/events/287439990/) or [virtual](https://www.meetup.com/chicago-c-cpp-users-group/events/287440046/)

 6/13/2022:
 Announcing our next event!
 [RSVP now](https://www.meetup.com/Chicago-C-CPP-Users-Group/events/)!
 Mike Spertus will be presenting: [How to "OO" in C++](events/2022-07)
 Chicago's own Mike Spertus is a world-class technologist and a fantastic presenter.
 His presentations are highly enjoyable and packed with deep insights.
 This is one you surely won't want to miss.